-- High-performance dual-seal B+ apron skirtboard rubber seals with a polyurethane inset for creating a superb, long-lasting seal with a primary and a secondary layer.
+- High-performance dual-seal B+ apron skirtboard rubber seals with a polyurethane inset create a superb, long-lasting seal with a primary and a secondary layer.

 - Quick-release clamp-sealing system for the sides of the load zone for easy maintenance, dust and spillage containment, and reduced clean-up.

-- Peaked hood stilling chambers with a sloped design for slowing and containment of escaped material and superior passive dust control.
+- Peaked hood stilling chambers with a sloped design to slow and containment escaped material and superior passive dust control.

-- Simple slide idlers – roller frames that slide into place without removal of adjacent idlers – for exceptional belt support, simple installation and basic maintenance.
+- Simple slide idlers – roller frames that slide into place without removing adjacent idlers – for exceptional belt support, simple installation, and essential maintenance.

 - Dust-tight all-access inspection doors for convenient, efficient inspection of the internal skirtboard.

-Equally important, Benetech completed the installation of the new conveying systems within the maximum one-week outage timeline allowed.
+Equally important, Benetech completed installing the new conveying systems within the maximum one-week outage timeline allowed.